boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       attached in a different VLAN/LAN than the ETN interface assuming some additional local routing capabilities between the ETN and the NF (e.g., CE, IP
       Fabric): B1, B2, B3, and B4.

-   *  ETN: The ETN can be either the PE (A3, A4, B3, and B4) or the CE if it is managed by the TN Orchestration (A1, A2, B1, and B2).
+   *  ETN: It can be either a PE (A3, A4, B3, and B4) or a CE if it is managed by the TN Orchestration (A1, A2, B1, and B2).

-   *  SDP: The SDP can be located in many places as per Sectionb 4.2 of {{!I-D.ietf-teas-ietf-network-slices}}: A1/B1 for case (1), A2/B2 for case (2), A3/B3 for case (3), and A4/B4 for case
+   *  SDP: It can be located in many places as per Section b 4.2 of {{!I-D.ietf-teas-ietf-network-slices}}: A1/B1 for case (1), A2/B2 for case (2), A3/B3 for case (3), and A4/B4 for case
-      (4))
+      (4).

    *  Redundancy/Scale-out: No example of redundancy/multihoming/scale-
       out is provided for the sake of simplicification.
 Nonetheless,